amelgh/DNASeq-VariantCalling/Variantcallingandannotation.md

 ```
 --keep-only-indels
 --remove-indels
 ```

 More information about vcftools and the different possible options can be found in the vcftools manual: https://vcftools.github.io/man_latest.html

+* Annotating variants

+Variant annotations is the process of predict the effect or function of SNP using SNP annotational tools.
+Read more about the different possible ways and tools for annotating variants https://en.wikipedia.org/wiki/SNP_annotation

+An example of a guided SNP annotation analysis based on the use of SnpEff: https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/master/sessionVI/lessons/03_annotation-snpeff.md